ncsu-landscape-dynamics/pypops/README.md

 ```

 To install from previosly downloaded source code, just use path the source code instead of the URL.
+If you want to edit the source code and run without installing it, use *pip*
+with the `--editable` flag.

 ## Run tests using *pytest*